A Lesson to Learn: Norwegian Cruise Line Holdings Ltd. (NCLH)

 Analysts’ Opinion of NCLH

-Many brokerage firms have already submitted their reports for NCLH stocks, with Citigroup repeating the rating for NCLH by listing it as a “Neutral.”
-The predicted price for NCLH in the upcoming period, according to Citigroup is $25 based on the research report published on February 10th of the current year 2022.
+Many brokerage firms have already submitted their reports for NCLH stocks, with Morgan Stanley repeating the rating for NCLH by listing it as a “Equal-Weight.”
+The predicted price for NCLH in the upcoming period, according to Morgan Stanley is $19 based on the research report published on March 17th of the current year 2022.

-Citigroup, on the other hand, stated in their research note that they expect to see NCLH reach a price target of $39.
-The rating they have provided for NCLH stocks is “Buy” according to the report published on October 25th, 2021.
+Citigroup, on the other hand, stated in their research note that they expect to see NCLH reach a price target of $25.
+The rating they have provided for NCLH stocks is “Neutral” according to the report published on February 10th, 2022.

-Wolfe Research gave a rating of “Outperform” to NCLH, setting the target price at $36 in the report published on June 16th of the previous year.
+Citigroup gave a rating of “Buy” to NCLH, setting the target price at $39 in the report published on October 25th of the previous year.

 Insider Trading